Skip to content Skip to footer

 Language

-English is the primary language spoken in Asheville.
+English is the predominant language spoken in Asheville.

 Cost Of Living

 Asheville’s cost of living is slightly above the national average.
-Housing costs are the most significant factor contributing to this, but other expenses like groceries and transportation are in line with the national average.
+Housing costs are the primary contributor to this, with other expenses like groceries and utilities also being higher than average.

 Other